gvwilson/thirdbit/src/fiction/cloudherd/index.md

 "Things don't happen to cats," the tiger replied.
 "*We* happen to *things*."

-Thokmay gave Noxy the same kind of look she had seen Granna Fee give her mother when Grappa Gas had one of his bright ideas.
+Thokmay rolled his eyes,
-"Anyway,"
+but didn't stop scratching Kulbinder's ears.
-the prince went on,
+"Anyway,
-"Nobody thought anything about it when Shudarga started giving lectures about people in other places didn't have to rent laws in order to use them.
+nobody thought anything about it when Shudarga started giving lectures about how people in other places didn't have to rent laws in order to use them.
 It was like someone talking about,
 I don't know,
-architecture in Thind or the history of the Parliament of Whales or something.
+shipbuilding in Barra Bantang or the Parliament of Whales or something.
-But then people started showing up in crowds to hear her, and writing pamphlets, and…"
+But more and more people started showing up to hear her, and some of them started writing pamphlets, and…"

 He shrugged.